Nunura

-Nunura (also transcribed Nunurra) was a Mesopotamian god regarded as a divine potter.
+Nunura (also romanized as Nunurra) was a Mesopotamian god regarded as a divine potter.
 He was also associated with apotriopaic magic and exorcisms, and in multiple incantations he is invoked against demons.
 Late god lists equate him with Ea, which reflects a broader trend of treating artisan deities as aspects of that god.

 Name and character

 Nunura's name was written in cuneiform as dNun-ur4-ra or dNin-ur4-ra, though the latter spelling is considered unusual.
 The name could also be represented by the logogram dBÁḪAR, "potter".
 However, this combination of signs could also be used to write at least five other theonyms: Aruru, Lil, Enenuru, Nunšar and Šaršar, the last three of which are secondary names of Enki/Ea.
 Additionally, in the lexical list Diri Nippur the meaning of two logograms, dBÁḪAR and dSIMUG ("smith"), is seemingly swapped around, with the former explained as the blacksmith god Ninagal and the latter as Nunura.
 Markham J. Geller refers to Nunurra as a female deity.
 Hower, other authors consistently describe him as male.

 Nunura functioned as a divine potter.
 He was addressed as the potter of Anu (Sumerian: báḫar gal an-na-ke4, Akkadian: pa-ḫa-ru rabû šá da-nim), though he could also be associated with Ea.
 In late god lists they could be equated with each other, one example being An = Anu ša amēli, where Nunura is explained as "Ea of the potter"..
 It is presumed this is an example of a broader late tendence of equating artisan deities with him, in Nunura's case possibly made easier by the resemblance of his name to the magical formula enenuru, which was associated with Ea.

 Nunura also played a role in apotropaic magic and exorcisms.
 An incantation related to ablution rites refers to him as the "lord of purification" (lugal nam-išib-ke4).